 *Matter handled prior to joining Dechert.

-- Representing senior officials of a major European bank in connection with a U.S. Government investigation of potential violations of U.S. economic sanctions.
+- Represented multiple senior officials of a major European bank in connection with a U.S. Government investigation of violations of U.S. economic sanctions.

 - Advising multiple financial services companies regarding compliance with applicable economic sanctions laws.